ShieldEdu/G4/G4-Project1.md

 ```
 Leonardo AI
 ```
 Leonardo AI is an artificial intelligence tool for image generation and editing.
-Its main features include:
+One of the main features is:

 Image Generation: Leonardo AI can generate images based on text or user requests, allowing for creative and engaging visuals.

 For English learning or educational purposes, Leonardo AI can be utilized in the following ways:

-Creative Image Generation: English learners can use Leonardo AI to generate creative images and write accompanying English sentences, fostering language skills and creativity simultaneously.
+1. Creative Image Generation: English learners can use Leonardo AI to generate creative images and write accompanying English sentences, fostering language skills and creativity simultaneously.

-Visual Learning Tool: Leonardo AI can create visual learning materials, such as images paired with English words, to support language learning.
+2. Visual Learning Tool: Leonardo AI can create visual learning materials, such as images paired with English words, to support language learning.

-Image Generation for Literary Works: Users can generate images related to literary works using Leonardo AI.
+3. Image Generation for Literary Works: Users can generate images related to literary works using Leonardo AI.
 They can depict scenes from specific literary pieces or create creative visuals related to literary themes.

 ***For example, here's how to use Leonardo AI for English learning:***